FakeTagger: Robust Safeguards against DeepFake Dissemination via Provenance Tracking: Introduction

-In fighting against DeepFakes, researchers are actively proposing various techniques to determine if a suspicious still image or video is real or fake passively.
-These studies mostly focus on the artifacts introduced in synthesizing the images with GANs.
-Identifying the synthesized images with observable artifacts \cite{li2018ictu,yang2019exposing} and detecting the synthesized images using deep neural networks (DNN) to spot the invisible artifacts \cite{dang2020detection,wang2020cnn} are the two mainstream approaches in detecting DeepFakes.
-Unfortunately, our investigation into the artifact-based methods has revealed that they still suffer a lot from the following two issues. \begin{itemize}[leftmargin=*] \item \textbf{Generalization}.
-Almost all the existing studies are focused on evaluating the effectiveness of their method on a limited number of known GANs.
-Since advanced GANs will be developed at an enormous speed and the artifacts which could be employed in previous GANs for distinguishing real and fake will likely be removed \cite{karras2020analyzing,choi2020stargan}. \item \textbf{Robustness}.
-Simple image transformation (\eg, resizing, compression, Gaussian noises) and adversarial attack with carefully crafted perturbations are two obstacles in developing robust detectors \cite{qian2020thinking,carlini2020evading}.
-Especially, the adversarial attacks by adding imperceptible noises can fool DNN-based detectors with high confidence in many cases \cite{carlini2020evading,huang2020fakepolisher}. \end{itemize}
+\begin{itemize}[leftmargin=*] \item \textbf{Poor generalization on unseen synthetic techniques}.
+Almost all the existing studies focus on evaluating the effectiveness of their method on a limited number of known GANs or simple datasets.
+Since advanced GANs will be developed at an enormous speed and the visible or invisible artifacts which could be employed in previous GANs for distinguishing real and fake will likely be removed or corrupted \cite{karras2020analyzing,choi2020stargan}. \item \textbf{Not robust against image quality degradations}.
+In the real-world scenario, DeepFakes suffer various degradations, including simple image transformation (\eg, resizing, compression, Gaussian noises) \cite{qian2020thinking,huang2020fakepolisher} and adversarial noise attack with imperceptible perturbations \cite{carlini2020evading,gandhi2020adversarial}, which is the biggest obstacle in developing robust DeepFake detectors. \end{itemize}

-Undoubtedly, advanced GANs will be developed to produce high-quality synthesized images with fewer artifacts.
-These advanced GANs will be applied for creating DeepFakes maliciously and pose real challenges for detection since existing detectors are not generalized to unknown GANs.
-Furthermore, recent studies have demonstrated that DNN-based detectors are susceptible to adversarial noise attacks by adding imperceptible perturbations into the facial images.
-To address these two issues in passively defending DeepFakes, we propose a novel approach, named \emph{DeepTag}, by protecting the safety and privacy of faces with image tagging to embed messages into the victim images and recover them to determine whether they are DeepFaked and manipulated by GANs proactively.
-Specifically, our proposed approach can be employed in DeepFake forensics for both detection and provenance purposes.
+To address the aforementioned two inevitable key challenges in DeepFake detection, recently, researchers approach the DeepFake defense proactively by adding imperceptible adversarial noises to disrupt the GAN-based image synthesis \cite{ruiz2020disrupting,yeh2020disrupting}, instead of merely improving the generation capabilities in unknown GANs and robustness against various degradations in detecting DeepFakes passively.
+However, in disrupting DeepFakes, the added adversarial perturbations could be easily figured out by detectors \cite{xu2017feature,metzen2017detecting} and the imperceptible adversarial perturbations are fragile which could be easily destroyed \cite{samangouei2018defense,guo2017countering}.
+In this paper, we propose a novel approach, named \emph{FakeTagger}, by protecting the safety and privacy of faces with image tagging to embed messages into the victim images and recover them after being DeepFaked to determine whether they are DeepFaked and manipulated by GANs proactively.
+Specifically, our proposed approach can be employed for DeepFake forensics for both detection and provenance purposes to track the source identity of DeepFakes.